-Radio 2 explores the glossy world of the 80s film soundtrack with a new concert, Gremlins, Goonies and Ghostbusters – Screens of the 80s (available Friday 3 August, from 8pm).
+Radio 2 explores the glossy world of the 80s film soundtrack with Gremlins, Goonies and Ghostbusters – Screens of the 80s (available Friday 9 August 2019, from 8pm).

 A throwback feast for the ears, introduced by top film critic Mark Kermode, and featuring the BBC Concert Orchestra and Capital Voices conducted by Richard Balcombe.